jodastephen/railmodel/CR2-SwirlNorthern-SWLondon.md

 ------------------------------------------
 * CR2 changing to District at VIC in 27-29m at 12tph
 * TWI-WAT changing to Jubilee (Northbound) at WAT in 29-32m at 4tph (+3m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 32-37m at 4tph (+7m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 35-39m at 4tph (+9m)

 From New Malden to Temple (10m better)